ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsMessagesApi.md

 # **enableAdminMessageSettings**
 > StringWrapper enableAdminMessageSettings()

-Displays the contact form on the \"Sign In\" page, allowing users to send a message to the DocSpace administrator in case they encounter any issues while accessing DocSpace.
+Displays the contact form on the Sign In page, allowing users to send a message to the DocSpace administrator in case they encounter any issues while accessing DocSpace.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/enable-admin-message-settings/).